 #2: Do not expose iPhone to direct sunlight

-Most of us love to take our iPhone wherever we go in order to capture some of the finest moments.
-If you go out with your friend at beach and wish to capture all the special moments there, make sure not to expose your phone to direct sunlight.
+Most of us love to take our iPhone wherever we go to capture some of the finest moments.
+If you go out with your friend at a beach and wish to capture all the special moments there, make sure not to expose your phone to direct sunlight.
 It would be better to keep your phone under cover.

 #3: Turn off Bluetooth, Wi-Fi When Not in Use

 It’s always recommended to turn off Bluetooth and Wi-Fi when not in use.
 Hence, disable them when you have used them.